PlummersSoftwareLLC/Primes/PrimeLisp/solution_2/README.md

 The state of the sieve is stored in a Lisp struct (closest to a class in Lisp).

-Algorythm is _wheel_, see PrimeC/solution_2/README.md for a better explanation than I would be able to give.
+Algorithm is _wheel_, see PrimeC/solution_2/README.md for a better explanation than I would be able to give.

-PrimeLisp.lisp stores bits in an array of (unsigned-byte 32), much like Daniel's code uses an array of uint32_t when compiled without -DCOMPILE_64_BIT.
+PrimeLisp.lisp stores bits in an array of `(unsigned-byte 32)`, much like Daniel's code uses an array of `uint32_t` when compiled without `-DCOMPILE_64_BIT`.

 ## Run instructions

+First install Steel Bank Common Lisp, see http://www.sbcl.org/platform-table.html.

+Then
 `sbcl --script PrimeSieve.lisp` will compile and run the program in one step, `sbcl --script PrimeSieve.lisp 2>nul` (Windows) or `sbcl --script PrimeSieve.lisp 2> /dev/null` (Unix)